n0rmand0/sassy-starter/readme.md

 }
 ```

-## Grid Layout
+## Layout Rules
-The grid framework in `grid.scss` is left intentionally open so that you can build your own reusable layout rules as needed.
 https://smacss.com/book/type-layout

+Major layout rules are prefixed with `l-`.
+Several examples are included in `_sections.scss` and `_grid.scss`.

+The grid framework in `_grid.scss` is left intentionally open so that you can build your own reusable layout rules as needed.
-Several example rules are included—built in `css grid`.
+`_grid.scss` includes several example rules--built in `css grid`.